wbcmedia/wbcmedia.github.io/2026/draft.md

 # Penguins

-- [ ] Do the curtains open whilst Gideon is ranting at the audience, then he turns round to see Chris standing there?
+- [ ] Needs fixing: Do the curtains open whilst Gideon is ranting at the audience, then he turns round to see Chris standing there?

 - Gideon is showing Chris O'Really around the grounds describing his plans for the golf course.
 Mrs B is accompanying them.

 **_Gideon_** : And this will be the 18th hole, and we'll dig a bunker there and...